 The end markets into which we sell our products have seen significant changes as consumer preferences have evolved in response to new technologies.
 As a result, the composition of our revenue may differ meaningfully during periods of technology or consumer preference changes.
 For example, in fiscal year 2011, pocket video revenue represented approximately 40% of total revenue.
 The proliferation of smartphones and their ability to capture high-quality video and still images significantly impacted this market, decreasing pocket video cameras' contribution to approximately zero percent of total revenue in fiscal year 2013.
-Conversely, our revenue derived from the wearable sports camera market, the IP security camera market, the automotive aftermarket and UAV camera market supported total revenue growth in the 2012-2016 fiscal years despite the loss of our pocket video revenue.
+Conversely, our total revenue in the 2013-2017 fiscal years was primarily derived from markets for specialized video and image capture devices, such as the wearable camera market, the IP security camera market, the automotive aftermarket and the UAV camera market.
 We expect shifts in consumer use of video capture to continue to change over time, as more specialized use cases emerge and video capture continues to proliferate.